The BFI Reuben Library, BFI Southbank, Belvedere Road, South Bank, London SE1 8XT

 Policy and copyright

-Much of the collection can be copied, but this must be within existing legal requirements.
+Much of the collection can be copied, but this is subject to size and condition, and must be within existing legal requirements.

 The legal copying limits are:

-Particularly delicate material may not be available for copying.
+Particularly delicate material may not be suitable for copying.
 These items are usually clearly marked.
 Some unpublished materials, e.g. theses, cannot be copied as permission has not been granted by the author.

 If you are unsure about what you may or may not copy, please ask a member of staff for guidance.